 Team Information

-TEAM: Location: Date:
+TEAM: Location: D Date:

 Personnel Present:

-Phase of Inspection (Circle): PREPARATORY (P); INITIAL (I); FOLLOW-UP (F)
+Phase of Inspection (Circle): PREPARAT ORY (P); INITIAL (I); FOLLOW-UP (F)

 Checklist Item Section Inspection Point Yes No N/A Comments Verify the Following: 1 Signature Page All personnel have signed the SOP Signature Page (P) 2 3.0 Any deviations to this SOP are approved by the Ahtna QA and Compliance Program Manager and/or client representative (if applicable).
 (P) 3 3.0 Field documentation includes time onsite, the names of the crew, subcontractors onsite, names of any visitors, weather conditions, activities performed, significant findings or observations, and references to the site(s) worked.
-(I),(F) 4 6.0 Personnel have the following required materials: Bound field logbooks (if digital data recording device is not used) Black waterproof and/or indelible ink pens (if digital data recording device is not used) Field forms (if digital data recording device is not used) Digital data recording device (I),(F) 5 The inside cover of the FLB will contain "Ahtna", the project office address and phone number, book number, project number and name, name and phone number of the FLB owner, team designation, and start and end dates for the FLB.
+(I),(F) 4 6.0 Personnel have the following required materials: Bound field logbooks (if digital data recording device is not used) Black waterproof and/or indelible ink pens (if digital data recording device is not used) Field forms (if digital data recording device is not used) Digital data recording device (I),(F) 5 7.1.3 The inside cover of the FLB will contain "Ahtna", the project office address and phone number, book number, project number and name, name and phone number of the FLB owner, team designation, and start and end dates for the FLB.
 The front of each FLB will contain the project number, team designation, and start and end dates.
-(I),(F)
+(1),(F)

-Checklist - Item Section Inspection Point Yes No N/A Comments Verify the Following: 6 7.1.3 Bound field logbooks (if used) are assigned to Field Team Management and Team Leader.
+Checklist Item Section Inspection Point Yes No N/A Comments Verify the Following: 6 7.1.3 Bound field logbooks (if used) are assigned to Field Team Management and Team Leader.
 (I),(F) 7 7.1.3 Each page of the field logbook is consecutively numbered, signed and dated by the field author(s).
 Pages are not removed.
 There are no blank lines on a page.
 The remainder of a page has a "Z" drawn across it with an initial and date placed in the middle of the "Z".
 (I),(F) 8 7.1.3 Logbook corrections are made by drawing a single line through the error, entering the correct information, and initialing and dating the change.
 (I),(F) 9 7.1.4 Field logbook information is recorded in chronological order.
-(I),(F) 10 7.1.4 he following information has been recorded: Team # and Team Leader Initials Date Site location Time / description of meetings (i.e. safety meeting, tailgate meeting, etc.) Personnel present Equipment used Results of daily equipment function checks Field Team location (i.e. Grid identification or other location designation) Description and time of field operations being conducted (i.e. surface sweep, analog intrusive, Digital Geographical Mapping [DGM] operations, target reacquisition, DGM target intrusive, MPPEH management, etc.) Description of results of field operations (i.e. how many anomalies investigated, amount, type and description of MEC, amount of munitions debris, amount of other debris.
-Note that data recorded for surface sweep and analog intrusive operations will record results of field operations and events.
-Visitors (including company affiliation) (I),(F) 11 7.1.5 Pages of field data forms are numbered are to be numbered using the following format: "page 1 of (I),(F)
+(I),(F) 10 7.1.4 Team # and Team Leader Initials Date Site location Time / description of meetings (i.e. safety meeting, tailgate meeting, etc.) Personnel present Equipment used Results of daily equipment function checks Field Team location (i.e. Grid identification or other location designation) Description and time of field operations being conducted (i.e. surface sweep, analog intrusive, Digital Geographical Mapping [DGM] operations, target reacquisition, DGM target intrusive, MPPEH management, etc.) Description of results of field operations (i.e. how many anomalies investigated, amount, type and description of MEC, amount of munitions debris, amount of other debris.
+Note that data recorded for surface sweep and analog intrusive operations will record results of field operations on a per grid basis or daily per partial grid Field observations and events.
+Visitors (including company affiliation) (I),(F) 11 7.1.5 Pages of field data forms are numbered are to be numbered using the following format: "page 1 of 3, page 2 of 3, page 3 of 3" (I),(F)